 Having discussed in detail what you have to take note of when choosing the best window fan, let us take a look at 5 of the top window fan models available in the market.

 Holmes Dual Blade Twin Window Fan (White)

-Optimus F-5280 7-Inch Twin 2-Speed Window Fan (White)
+Optimus F-5280 7-Inch Twin 2-Speed Window Fan

 This is another double fan window fan.
 The fans run on 2 speeds (high and low).
-The fan can act as an air cooler or an exhaust (although you would have to manually take out and reverse the fan setting).
+The fan can act as an air cooler or an exhaust (although you would have it manually take out and reverse the fan setting).
 The fan has controls on either side.
 It has a 66-inch cord so you will not have to worry about having it set high on your window.
-Fan motor is water resistant so no need to worry about it getting drenched in the rain.
+Fan motor is water resistant so no need worrying about it getting drenched in the rain.
 The fan has built in extenders on both sides and feet for free standing.

 Bionaire BWF0522E-BU Thin Window Fan with Comfort Control Thermostat

 Holmes HAWF2043 Dual Blade Twin Window fan with One Touch Thermostat